 Though the ones that weren’t boarded up were definitely in just as bad of condition.

 From there we split into two groups, one for the ones who wanted to find the perfect shot, and another who wanted a more leisurely and educational experience.
 I headed off with the photog crowd since I didn’t want to get left behind and photography people like to linger.

 You could tell that this place was frozen in time in a lot of ways, like this Will Return clock that was set to 4 p.m., forever.

-Some of these buildings are pretty old, but have held up structurally because the brickwork (from my layman’s perspective) looks impeccable.
+Some of these buildings are pretty old, but have held up structurally because the brickwork looks to be in good condition.